nextgis/docs_ngweb/source/mapstyles.rst

 Field "Keyname" is optional.
 You can also add resource description and metadata on the corresponding tabs.
-Tile cache settings are described in details in this section.
+Tile cache settings are described in details `in this section <https://docs.nextgis.com/docs_ngweb/source/mapstyles.html#tile-cache>`_.

 Switch to "QGIS style" tab and click "Select a file" button in the "QML file" field or drag a file to this field (see in :numref:`upload_svg_qgis_style`).
 Here, if necessary, you can select the SVG marker library resource, which contains the icon to be displayed on the web map.